gatsbyjs/gatsby/docs/docs/other-css-frameworks.md

 Under the hood, Bootstrap uses [Sass](https://sass-lang.com/).
 Unlike other frameworks in this guide, Bootstrap does not provide React components directly.
 Instead, it provides a set of pre-built CSS class names like `"btn-primary"` or `"dropdown"` that you can use to style HTML elements.

-If you're using Bootstrap v4 or older, many of the JavaScript components will require you to also install jQuery to work correctly.
-However, as of [Bootstrap v5](https://blog.getbootstrap.com/2020/06/16/bootstrap-5-alpha/), the framework no longer depends on jQuery.
+If you're using Bootstrap v4 or older, many of the JavaScript components will need you to also install jQuery to work correctly.
+As of [Bootstrap v5](https://blog.getbootstrap.com/2020/06/16/bootstrap-5-alpha/), the framework no longer depends on jQuery.

 **Browser-support warning:** Bootstrap v5 also dropped Internet Explorer support.

 If you're interested in using Bootstrap and want to host the CSS and JS files yourself, you can install the [Bootstrap npm package](https://www.npmjs.com/package/bootstrap).
-Alternatively, if you'd rather not host the files yourself, you can source them using the [Bootstrap Content Delivery Network (CDN)](https://www.bootstrapcdn.com/).
+Or, if you'd rather not host the files yourself, you can source them using the [Bootstrap Content Delivery Network (CDN)](https://www.bootstrapcdn.com/).

 - [Bootstrap documentation](https://getbootstrap.com/docs)
 - [Bootstrap repo on GitHub](https://github.com/twbs/bootstrap)